-It’s no secret that in order for you to succeed in life, there has to be some sort of plan and obviously this also applies to business success as well.
-In fact I would even go so far as to say that the ‘devil is in the detail’.
-The more information and detail in the plan, the more you can ‘measure’ yourself to see how you are doing and the more likely it is to succeed.
+It’s no secret that in order for you to succeed in life, there has to be some sort of plan and obviously, this also applies to business success as well.
+In fact, I would even go so far as to say that the “devil is in the detail”.
+The more information and detail in the plan, the more you can “measure” yourself to see how you are doing and the more likely it is to succeed.
 I always say that if “Cash is King” then Clarity has to be Queen!

 What it should perhaps include however is what kind of product and why it should be in every household or what kind of training and why it will make a difference.

-For me, the mission statement is a simple plan on the ‘how to’ achieve your vision.
-So how do you intend getting your product into every household or how do you intend getting the SMME’s into your training.
-At this stage I wouldn’t go too in depth but rather have the basics down as these can be fleshed out at a later stage or as and when you get to the information that you need.
+For me, the mission statement is a simple plan on the “how-to” to achieve your vision.
+So how do you intend to get your product into every household or how do you intend to get the SMMEs into your training?
+At this stage, I wouldn’t go too in-depth but rather have the basics down as these can be fleshed out at a later stage or as and when you get to the information that you need.

-Often, it’s “Who we are” and our beliefs (and I am not talking about religion here), that are what attract people to do business with us.
+Often, it’s “Who we are” and our beliefs (and I am not talking about religion here), that is what attract people to do business with us.

-For me the easiest way to put my goals into perspective is to break things down into bite size chucks.
-Where do I want to be in a year or two years or three years or even five years.
+For me, the easiest way to put my goals into perspective is to break things down into bite-size chunks.
+Where do I want to be in a year or two years or three years or even five years?
 That’s the end goal – then break it down into the components – what do I need to do to get there and how long will that take me.
-Once you have written all of that down, it is easier to set goals with time lines, be those timelines hours, days, weeks, months or even years.
+Once you have written all of that down, it is easier to set goals with timelines, be those timelines hours, days, weeks, months or even years.

 Let me give you a simple example.
 I want to paint my home and I want it done and completed at the end of say 6 months.
 What do I need to do to get that done?
-How many rooms are there, in which order will I paint the rooms.
-What has to be done before I can paint (preparation), how long will that take me for each room (preparing the walls, covering moving furniture, purchasing paint, brushes, etc)?
-What has to be done once the room has been painted (clean-up and uncovering and moving furniture etc).
+What is the budget?
+How many rooms are there and in which order will I paint the rooms.
+What has to be done before I can paint (preparation), how long will that take me for each room (preparing the walls, covering or moving furniture, purchasing paint, brushes, etc.)?
+What has to be done once the room has been painted (clean-up and uncovering and moving furniture etc.).

 Next time we will have a look at the rest of the guidelines that I spoke about at the beginning of this blog.